ychinamale/s3-uploader/README.md

 Ubuntu 18.04 LTS

 ### Disclaimer
-This script is for education purposes only.
+This script is for educational purposes only.

 Date: 22-Jan-2020